 - Ask your friends.
 Do your friends have uniform their kids have grown out of already?

 - Spend more.
-We don’t suggest this often but sometimes spending a bit more on good quality, durable shoes may be better value than cheap shoes that wear out and need replacing frequently.
+We don’t often suggest this, but sometimes spending a bit more on good quality, durable shoes may be better value than cheap shoes that wear out and need replacing frequently.

 - Oversize.
 Buy the next size up – they will soon grow into it!

 - Cool is not cool.
-Wearing the most expensive trainers in the class isn’t necessary.
-Keep your best trainers for wear away from school.
+Wearing the most expensive trainers for school isn’t necessary.
+Keep your best trainers for wearing outside of school.

 How Advance Credit Union can help